zaproxy/zaproxy-website/site/content/blog/2025-02-17-portswigger-lab-walkthrough-broken-brute-force-protection-ip-block/index.md

 ![attempt-bypass-with-ip-change.png](images/attempt-bypass-with-ip-change.png)
 &nbsp;

 However, we still get the same error message: “You have made too many incorrect login attempts.
-Please try again in 1 minute(s).”.
+Please try again in 1 minute(s).”
 This indicates that changing our IP won’t work here either.
 So, what we can do is wait one minute between requests.

 <aside>